Identify and resolve causes of denied claims

 eClaim Solution Denial Management improves payment recovery by enabling providers to capture, identify and correct the root causes of denied claims and manage them to resolution.
 It improves productivity through intelligent, event-driven, automated workflow and offers robust dashboard reporting that pinpoints claim activity, identifies trends and reveals the source and volume of denied claims.

 6 Most Common Reasons for Healthcare Claims Denials

-Unfortunately, claims denials by insurers are very common in the healthcare industry, and lead to medical offices losing a large chunk of revenue if the denials are not followed up by frequent appeals.
-Given the fact that more than 30% of the healthcare claims are denied on first submission, it becomes critical to improve denial management!
+Unfortunately, claims denials by insurers are very common in the healthcare industry and lead to medical offices losing a large chunk of revenue if the denials are not followed up by frequent appeals.
+Given the fact that more than 30% of the healthcare claims are denied on the first submission, it becomes critical to improving denial management!
 In fact, 60% of these claims are never re-submitted again, mostly because of the busy nature of work at a medical practice.
-This in turn results in the practice never getting paid for its services, a harmful habit which in many cases has resulted in smaller practices even going bankrupt!
+This, in turn, results in the practice never getting paid for its services, a harmful habit which in many cases has resulted in smaller practices even going bankrupt!

 So, what leads to the denial of healthcare claims?
 Some of the most common reasons behind healthcare claims being denied include –